stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 ## Top AppCode key-combos

 - Your personal AppCode concierge: (cmd + shift + A) it basically list all available commands and is searchable

+## AppCode concierge
+- select in project view 👉 shows you the active file in the file-tree-view